Cicero-Henrique/Customer_Segmentation_using_Machine_Learning/README.md

 # Customer_Segmentation_using_Machine_Learning
 In this project, we will implement customer segmentation in Python.
 Whenever you need to find your best customer, customer segmentation is the ideal methodology.

+In this machine learning project, DataFlair will provide the background of customer segmentation.
+Then we will explore the data upon which we will be building our segmentation model.
+Also, in this data science project, we will see the descriptive analysis of our data and then implement several versions of the K-means algorithm.
+This project was based on this [Data Flair training](https://data-flair.training/blogs/r-data-science-project-customer-segmentation/).